cloudmesh-community/book/chapters/doc/markdown.md

 Haropad

 : Haropad is a cross platform markdown editor.
-It taskes donation for its further development.
+It asks for donation for its further development.
 It can be downloaded from
   <http://pad.haroopress.com/>